An object is 16.0 cm to the left of a lens. The lens forms an 36... | Channels for Pearson+

 Textbook QuestionTextbook Question

 An object is 16.0 cm to the left of a lens.
-The lens forms an 36.0 cm to the right of the lens. (c) Draw a principal-ray diagram.
+The lens forms an 36.0 cm to the right of the lens. (b) If the object is 8.00 mm tall, how tall is the ?
+Is it erect or inverted?

 Verified Solution